MolimoWang/EventManagementSystem/01-requirements/UseCase/Organizer/list_my_venues.md

 - The organizer wants to see all the venues that the organizer created.

 ## Preconditions
-- The organizer is on main page (17-view_all_events) (这个UI图可能要修改一下，可能要加上一个看全部场馆的按钮吧).
+- The organizer is on main page (17-view_all_events)

 ## Postconditions
-- 这个后置条件我没想出来有啥.
+- The system displays a list of venues created by the organizer.
 ## Courses of Events

 ### 01 - Basic course of events

 #### Course of Events
-1. The organizer selects the "All My Venues" option from the main page.
+1. The organizer selects the "My Venues" option from the main page.
-2. The system displays a list of all the venues created.
+2. The system turn my venues page(25-list_my_venues.png) to the displays a list of all the venues created.

 ### 02 - Alternate course of events